 “But it would be so nice if they just went extinct,” you think to yourself as you slap absentmindedly at them during the neighborhood barbeque.

 What if Mosquitoes Went Extinct?

 Mosquitoes have been around for a long time, and they definitely hold a place in the ecosystem.
 Both the larvae and the flying insects themselves are a significant food source for many creatures.
-If there were no mosquitoes, these animals would have to find a new source of food.
+If there were no mosquitoes, these animals would have to find a new food source.
 If mosquitoes all disappeared overnight, many of those creatures that depend on them would suffer.

 But, if you hate mosquitoes, we have some good news for you today!

 There are currently several methods that scientists have proposed for mosquito eradication in the scientific community.
-One of the most promising solutions presently out there would involve changing the genetic code of mosquitoes, so they produce less female offspring.
-This solution would allow colonies to get smaller at a slow rate, which could potentially give the creatures who depend on them time to adapt.
+One of the most promising solutions out there would involve changing the genetic code of mosquitoes to reduce their female offspring.
+This solution would allow colonies to get smaller at a slow rate, potentially giving the creatures who depend on them for food time to adapt.

-In the meantime, mosquito control in Massachusetts still needs to be handled by professionals like the team at AllGreen Lawn and Tree Care.
-If you’re ready to have mosquitoes stop bugging you this summer, give us a call at our West Roxbury, MA location at 617-327-5555 or our Norwood office at 781-762-7080.
-Or visit our website for more information!
+In the meantime, mosquito control in Massachusetts still needs to be handled by professionals like the team at AllGreen.
+We have safe and effective mosquito control if you’re ready to have mosquitoes stop bugging you this summer.